- The Shop

 “The fusion of an online store and physical retail space has always been key to our approach to product and our customer,” says Jack Cassidy, assistant buyer.
 “We run the store on an appointment only basis, with an average of one appointment per hour so that our customers can have time, and space, to experience the product and space on a much more personal level.”

 A core group of high-end designers from Kolor and J.W.
 Anderson to Damir Doma and an assortment of Japanese brands emphasise that this is not your conventional East London shop.
 But the combination works.
 Being a destination store in a non-traditional location has not necessarily meant hard times.
-The success of their brick and click fusion since 2010 means further expansion in 2013, says Jack; “Our business will continue to evolve in this way to keep it as visually interesting and engaging for the customer who visits our website and/or our store.”
+The success of their brick and click fusion since 2010 means further expansion, says Jack; “Our business will continue to evolve in this way to keep it as visually interesting and engaging for the customer who visits our website and/or our store.”

 So while destination stores work, what about a shop that has a similar premise to Narciss but is located in the East?
 Shop172 on legendary Brick Lane is nestled between a mini-cab stand and a leatherwear manufacturer.
 Stocking NJAL designers Riyka and Natalie Ann Moran, this boutique prides itself on filling its rails with wares from emerging designers and obscure labels, appealing to consumers’ sense of discovery and curiosity.